jh3nd3rs0n/jargyle/README.md

 The aforementioned commands will run Jargyle on port 1080 at address 0.0.0.0 using no authentication.

-Note: Although either command can be used throughout the rest of this README, the command from the binary distribution will be used throughout the rest of this README.
+**Note:** Although either command can be used throughout the rest of this README, the command from the binary distribution (`./bin/jargyle`) will be used throughout the rest of this README.

 ### 6. 1.
 Usage